|The General Conditions of Carriage (PDF file format) can be downloaded here. |

 The SMART fare is our standard fare and includes everything in the BASIC fare plus the following services:

-19.2.1 Free seat reservation including seats with extra legroom, where available, and in line with provisions in Article 5.3.3, 1st sentence.
+19.2.1 Free seat reservation including seats in line with provisions in Article 5.3.3, 1st sentence.

 19.2.4 Adding the flex option for a surcharge allowing flexible rebooking and cancellation in line with provisions in Article 19.4.